pep6067/VEF-4-Semi-Open-Source/README.md

-# Virtual Emotional Fabric (VEF) - HYPER HYPE Release
+# Virtual Emotional Fabric (VEF) - Open-source Release

 **VEF** is an experimental emotion-aware framework developed by **Spyder Sync** that enhances large language models (LLMs) with **emotional intelligence**, **neuroplastic memory**, and **archetypal resonance**.